residualvm/residualvm/README.md

 ## 1. What is ResidualVM?
-ResidualVM is a game engine reimplementation that allows you to play 3D adventure games such as Grim Fandango, Escape from Monkey Island and Myst III.
+ResidualVM is a game engine reimplementation that allows you to play 3D adventure games such as Grim Fandango and Myst III.

 ResidualVM utilizes OpenGL for 3D graphics hardware acceleration.
 A software renderer is also included for machines without hardware OpenGL.